deejom/LampStackImplementation/README.md

 ![image](https://github.com/deejom/LampStackImplementation/assets/141459374/007b98ca-8a79-4a00-b139-2468f27faecf)

 - To save and close the file:
-    1. Hit the esc button on the keyboard
+    1. Hit the "esc" button on the keyboard
-    2. Type :
+    2. Type ":"
-    3. Type wq, w for write, q for quit
+    3. Type "wq", w for write, q for quit
-    4. Hit ENTER to save the file
+    4. Hit "ENTER" to save the file

 - To check the new file in the site-available directory - "sudo ls /etc/apache2/sites-available"
 ![image](https://github.com/deejom/LampStackImplementation/assets/141459374/49fbd5ce-9f61-4b65-a9a0-be4aab032497)